 3. Personalize Learning Experiences

-Use digital tools like EdPuzzle or PearDeck to tailor lessons and assessments to individual student needs, preferences, and learning styles.
+Use digital tools like EdPuzzle or PearDeck to tailor lessons and assessments to individual student needs, preferences, and learning needs.
 Offer a variety of resources, activities, and support to ensure that each student can thrive.

 4. Encourage Multimedia Creativity